How to Use IW Retirement Planner

 • Withdrawal Strategy allows you to choose which bucket to withdraw income from first, Tax-Deferred or Taxable Investments.
 For example, try selecting Tax-Deferred Investments if 401Ks and Traditional IRAs constitute a large portion of your retirement savings, as it could significantly reduce the tax impact of Required Minimum Distributions later in retirement.

-• Tax Minimizer attempts to lower taxes to a specified federal income tax bracket by replacing Tax-Deferred Investment withdrawals, which are taxed as ordinary income, with Tax-Free, or Taxable Investments which are taxed as long-term capital gains.
+• Tax Minimizer attempts to lower taxes to a specified federal income tax bracket by replacing Tax-Deferred Investment withdrawals, which are taxed as ordinary income, with Tax-Free Investments, or Taxable Investments which are taxed as long-term capital gains.
 This feature can lower taxes by replacing just enough ordinary income to stay within a chosen tax bracket.

 Reviewing Plan Outcomes